WGLab/doc-ANNOVAR/docs/user-guide/user_case_examples.md

 To easily get started with ANNOVAR, there might be some common cases you will consider to do using ANNOVAR.
 Here, we provide a start to end example for you to follow.
-### 0. Before we get started.
-Understand the ANNOVAR package and download the dataset/annotation of your interest
+### 0. (Before we get started) Understand the ANNOVAR package and download the dataset/annotation of your interest
 When you have requested the ANNOVAR from the website and downloaded it, you will have a file that look like this:
 ```
 (base) [wangp5@reslnvhpc0202 ANNOVAR_tutorial]$ ls -lh